 - Include task instructions.

-- Hide the current version of the document from other users (non participants and observers) until the document has been approved in the workflow process.
+- Hide the current version of the document from other users (non participants and observers) until the document has undergone a workflow process with at least one approval activity.

 - Have the workflow initiated manually or automatically.